 Status of the Social Security and Medicare Programs

-A SUMMARY OF THE 2020 ANNUAL REPORTSSocial Security and Medicare Boards of Trustees
+A SUMMARY OF THE 2021 ANNUAL REPORTSSocial Security and Medicare Boards of Trustees

 Social Security and Medicare both face long-term financing shortfalls under currently scheduled benefits and financing.
-Both programs will experience cost growth substantially in excess GDP growth during through the mid-2030s due to rapid population aging.
-Medicare also sees its share of GDP grow through the late 2070s due to increases in the volum e and intensity of services provided.
+Both programs will experience cost growth substantially in excess of GDP growth through the mid-2030s due to rapid population aging.
+Medicare also sees its share of GDP grow through the late 2070s due to projected increases in the volum e and intensity of services provided.